symonb/symonb.github.io/docs/math/quaternions/quaternions_derivative.md

 \begin{gather}\dot{\mathbf{q}}(t)=-\frac{1}{2}\mathbf{q}(t) \boldsymbol{\omega}\end{gather}
 $$

-Moreover, when I was looking for any derivation of these formulas I found out that all resources were several pages - not very encouraging for me or derivations were not complete in their own calculations, which was even more frustrating when you were thinking that finally, you would understand this.
+Moreover, when I was looking for any derivation of these formulas I found out that all resources were several pages - not very encouraging for me or derivations were not complete in their calculations, which was even more frustrating when you were thinking that finally, you would understand this.

-So, I decided to do it myself in 2 ways: first more based on quaternion interpretation and the second old-fashion derivative from the definition.
+So, I decided to do it myself in 2 ways: based on quaternion interpretation and old-fashioned derivative from the definition.
 Also, I will discuss frames of reference in which all of the elements are presented.
 I will provide some transformations of an equation in which everything will be well described and you will be able to better understand equations used in many other resources.
 I highly recommend reading an Introduction to quaternions and Quaternions as rotations because although derivatives are based on knowledge from basic calculus some of the properties of quaternions and their interpretation are needed to fully understand these calculations.

 Let's start with the traditional derivate from the definition of derivative: